sjbrown/misc_work/deckahedron/mod_combat.md

  * On a ✗ they regain 1 Stamina, but their foe moves to a superior position
  * On a ✗✗ they regain nothing and their foe moves to a superior position

+Note: "regain Stamina" can be done either by taking cards from the *Exhaustion pile* and putting them into the *discard pile*, or by discarding Exhaustion tokens.

 ## Lasting Harm: Strains / Sprains / Bruises

 Strains, sprains, and bruises are meant to represent either bodily harm